massih/vasttrafik-module/README.md

 ## Configs:
 * departure: ["station1", "station2",...]

-    a list of station name(s) to show their timetable
+    A list of station name(s) to show their timetable
     - Note: Please copy the complete name of station from vasttrafik website to prevent any missbehaviour, e.g instead of "liseberg" use "Liseberg, Göteborg"

 * arrival: {"fromStation": "toStation",...}

-    a set of key/value pairs that represents trip between two stations
+    A set of key/value pairs that represents trip between two stations.
     - Note: Please copy the complete name of station from vasttrafik website to prevent any missbehaviour, e.g instead of "liseberg" use "Liseberg, Göteborg"

 * showAccessbility: Boolean

-    show/hide accessibility icon
+    show/hide accessibility icon.

 * updateInterval: Int

-    determine how often should the module call vasttrifk api
+    determine how often should the module calls vasttrifk api, in milliseconds.

 [logo]: https://github.com/massih/vasttrafik-module/blob/master/screenshots/screenshot.PNG "Screenshot"